 - By now your potatoes should be cooked so drain and allow to sit for a couple of minutes before passing through a potato ricer.

-- Drop in the butter, milk, salt and pepper and mix to form a smooth mash.
+- Drop in the butter, cream, salt and pepper and mix to form a smooth mash.

 - Start with a bed of mash, followed by some onions and then add your liver, a little gravy and the slices of bacon.